Neurology Hospital in Dubai

 Physical exams, medical history assessments, and psychological testing can help with diagnosis whilst treatment options may include medications, counseling, and behavioral therapy.

-Headache disorders are a group of conditions that cause chronic or recurrent headaches.
 Headache disorders are very common, with an estimated 50% of the general population experiencing headaches at some point in their lives.

-Neurologists can diagnose headache disorders using a variety of methods, including physical exams, medical history assessments, and imaging studies.
 Treatment options for headache disorders may include medications, lifestyle changes, and relaxation techniques.
 In some cases, more aggressive treatments, such as injections or nerve blocks, may be necessary.

 Yes, neurologists can help.
 Neck pain is a common complaint that can be caused by a wide range of conditions, including muscle strains, spinal abnormalities, and nerve problems.
-Neurologists are medical doctors who are trained to diagnose and treat conditions that affect the nervous system, including those that cause neck pain.

-During an evaluation for neck pain, a neurologist will perform a physical exam and may also order imaging studies, such as an MRI, to help determine the cause of the pain.
 Treatment options may include medications, physical therapy, and in some cases, surgery.
 If you are experiencing neck pain, it is important to see a doctor for a proper diagnosis and to determine the most appropriate treatment plan.

-Multiple sclerosis (MS) is classed as one of the chronic, autoimmune neurological disorders that affect the central nervous system (CNS).
-The immune system mistakenly attacks the myelin sheath, a protective layer that surrounds nerve fibers in the brain and spinal cord, causing inflammation and damage.
-This damage disrupts the communication between the brain and the rest of the body, leading to a wide range of symptoms.
+When a person suffers from multiple sclerosis, the immune system mistakenly attacks the myelin sheath, a protective layer that surrounds nerve fibers in the brain and spinal cord, causing inflammation and damage.
+This damage disrupts the communication in the central nervous system between the brain and the rest of the body, leading to a wide range of symptoms.

 The onset of multiple sclerosis can occur at any age, but it is most commonly diagnosed in people between the ages of 20 and 50.